dariogoetz/keyboard_layout_optimizer/README.md

 #### Simulated Annealing (`optimize_sa.rs`)
 <!-- Currently, this algorithm seems to produce the best results. -->
-Implemented using the [argmin](https://github.com/argmin-rs/argmin/) crate.
 An explanation of Simulated Annealing can be found [here](https://en.wikipedia.org/wiki/Simulated_annealing/).

 Example (starting from Bone layout, fixing "," and "."):
 ``` sh